MysticMoonlight/EndlessMod/README.md

-# Warning!
+# Attention!
 Security Flaw
-On December 10 2021, PaperMC team recently found exploit related to log4j, the Java-based logging utility, and this is severe issue.
+Hello everyone, there is currently ongoing exploit related to Log4j, the Java-based logging utility.

-**If you are reading this and playing Minecraft with old launcher version, we advise you to close ANY minecraft instance and restart the launcher to apply the fix.**
+**If you are reading this and playing Minecraft with old launcher version, we advise you to close ANY minecraft instance and restart the Minecraft Launcher to apply the latest patches.**

-**Additionally if you are using our modpack, please upgrade your Fabric Loader to 0.12.9 or higher.**
+**Additionally if you are using our modpack, please upgrade your Fabric Loader to 0.12.12 or higher.**

-As of this announcement, we are ending support for any version below 1.18 from now on.
-Please use 1.18 version to prevent any further security issues.
+Stay safe!

 # EndlessMod
 EndlessMod is the Minecraft: Java Edition Fabric modpack which aims to retain vanilla atmosphere with endless possibility.